WHY IT'S ALWAYS A GOOD TIME TO START YOUR SHARE PORTFOLIO

 The most powerful thing in investing is buying quality companies at the right price; the second is dollar cost averaging: investing in stocks over time when the price is high and when it’s low.
 Combining the two should generate returns of 10 per cent plus over the long-term.

-Why BIG and SMALL Caps are important in a portfolio
+Why Blue Chip Stocks and SMALL Caps are important in a portfolio

-We think that there is a place for big and small companies in a portfolio.
-Those at the big end of the spectrum definitely have the advantage of being less likely to go broke.
+There is a place for both blue chip stocks and small caps in a portfolio.
+Blue Chip stocks at the big end of the spectrum definitely have the advantage of being less likely to go broke.
 The financial crisis proved that point.
-But at the small end, although there is more volatility, there is more diversity, and more potential to boost your portfolio’s returns.
+But at the small cap end, although there is more volatility, there is more diversity, and more potential to boost your portfolio’s returns.

 There are over 2,200 listed companies on the ASX and the biggest seven represent about half of the $1.3 trillion dollar market capitalisation.
 These are the big four banks, Rio Tinto and BHP Billiton and Telstra.